About us

 Those sites are great at what they do.
 Baby Gear Lab is where I went once I had a short list and wanted to know what the crash test footage actually showed.
 Babylist helped our registry look human.
 What I could not find was a person (or a tool) that said: given your hallway, your car, your budget, here are the few options worth your Saturday.
 Skip the rest before you invest an evening in a 4,000-word review.

-That is the whole idea.
 BabyPickr is not trying to replace the big testing sites.
 I still read them when I am down to two finalists and I want to know what I am signing up for.
 I just did not want to earn a PhD in stroller suspension on a model that would not fit through our front door.
+So we built filters that match real life: walk-up vs house, compact car vs SUV, first baby vs second, travel vs homebody.
+You take a short quiz, we cut the list down, and each card shows honest watch-outs instead of marketing bullets.

-Your answers change which products even show up, and how they are ranked.
+I care about those questions more than anything else on the site.
+Not another chatbot that guesses weight limits.
+We wrote them while sleep-deprived, measuring door frames with a tape measure at 10pm.
+Your answers change which products even show up and how they are ranked.
 City apartment parents should not wade through jogging strollers built for gravel trails.
 That sounds obvious.
 It was not obvious on most of the sites I used when I was pregnant the first time.

 We are an Indian immigrant family.
 BabyPickr is not just a product database for us.
 It is how we wanted to parent here: practical, honest, and a little grounded when the registry tabs start to blur together.